Krzysztof Adamczyk

 Krzysztof Adamczyk (born 2 February 1956) is a Polish football manager and former player.

 He was the top scorer of the 1980–81 Ekstraklasa season for Legia Warsaw, scoring 18 times.

-Adamczyk was also one of the great players of the golden era of AEL, the Greek team that won both the league and the national cup in the 1980s.
-His performance in the 1984–85 Greek Cup final, won 4–1 over PAOK, is still remembered in Larissa today.
-He is one of the greatest players in the team's history and a fan favourite.
+Adamczyk was also a key player during the golden era of AEL, the Greek team that won both the league and the national cup in the 1980s.
+His performance in the 1984–85 Greek Cup final, a 4–1 victory over PAOK, remains well remembered in Larissa.
+He is considered one of the club’s greatest players and a fan favorite.